What embeddings are for

 Unlike keyword matching, embeddings understand that “automobile” and “car” are semantically similar, even though they share no letters.

-Generating Embeddings with foundry_embed()
+Generating embeddings with foundry_embed()

 library(foundryR)